lokeam/quebec-kilo-portfolio/docs/api/API-README.md

 - Input validation pipeline

 ## Endpoints
-Documentation for all API endpoints can be found in the OpenAPI specification files.
+Documentation for endpoints may be found in the OpenAPI specification files.
+For demonstration purposes, only the `health` endpoint is included.